afanasyev-ilya/vgl_site/index.markdown

 **VGL** is a **high-performance graph processing framework**, designed for modern **NEC SX-Aurora TSUBASA** vector architecture.
-NEC SX-Aurora TSUBASA is equipped with world highest memory bandwidth of 1.2-1.5 TB/s, which allows to significantly accelerate solving graph-processing.
+NEC SX-Aurora TSUBASA is equipped with world highest memory bandwidth of 1.2-1.5 TB/s, which allows to significantly accelerate graph-processing.

 **VGL significantly outperforms many state-of the art graph-processing frameworks** for modern multicore CPUs and NVIDIA GPUs, such as Gunrock, CuSHA, Ligra, Galois, GAPBS, as shown in [performance](./performance.html).